Moving Images (IAT344) 2011 - Ongoing

 Moving Images reviews and consolidates the fundamentals of digital video production, including camera and composition skills, the role of sound, lighting, and continuity and montage editing.
 Students will review and analyze works from traditional cinema and from contemporary digital video.
 The course reinforces fundamental skills and extend the student's abilities to use a range of digital production, post-production, and presentation techniques.

-This portfolio consists of examples of syllabi and lectures, reflections on challenges in teaching and course design and our collaborative production model.
-I also feature examples of student work and documentation of exhibitions featuring student video productions.
+This portfolio consists of examples the course syllabus, lectures, reflections on challenges in teaching and course design and our collaborative production model.
+I prominenently feature examples of student work and documentation of exhibitions featuring student video productions as evidence of my teaching effectiveness and commitment to community engagement through teaching.

 Collaborations and Student Work